Coronavirus digest: Elderly Belgian woman infected with 2 variants at once | DW | 11.07.2021

 Brazil recorded 1,205 new deaths from the virus on Saturday and 48,504 new cases.
 The country has had nearly 533,000 deaths from the virus, the second-highest death toll from the disease in the world behind the United States.

+Over 600 medical workers in Thailand have contracted COVID-19, despite getting two doses of China's Sinovac jab, the Health Ministry said on Sunday.
+An expert panel is now recommending a third dose for medical workers at risk — although the booster dose "will be a different vaccine."

-A beauty pageant in Thailand held last month has turned ugly after police warned they could press charges against those contestants who failed to follow mask-wearing rules.
+Elsewhere in Thailand, a beauty pageant held last month has turned ugly after police warned they could press charges against those contestants who failed to follow mask-wearing rules.

 Thirteen beauty queens and nine other people tested positive for coronavirus after the Miss Grand Samut Sakhon contest in Bangkok, which was held in late June.